DhruvJawalkar/tensorflow.js-multiple-object-detection/README.md

 # tensorflow.js-multiple-object-detection
-Loads coco-ssd model for object detection on image, webcam feed within the browser
+Setup files to loads coco-ssd model for object detection on image, webcam feed and display within browser by drawing on <canvas>